roomate/Shell-Python/README.md

  # A Hell of a Shell

-This project is my first experience dealing with the workings of an operating system, via Python.
+This project is my first experience dealing with the workings of an operating system.

 Here is my own Linux Shell, written in Python.
 At the most basic level, a shell is simply a command line interpreter to interact with the Operating System (OS).
 I assume from now on the reader possess the very minimum knowledge on what a shell can do.